 The entire crowd was moved by the events and words spoken.
 Phillips then led the gathering in the lighting and partaking of the sacred pipe.

 In closing, Nama-wo-chi played a veterans song and Mary Phillips, Omaha/Laguna, played “Taps” on the trumpet.

 Julia Eagle and her husband Crow are members of Nama-wo-chi.
 The two who have been recently married also took time to express their thoughts.
 “We were not allowed to be Cherokee as a child.
 It is important not to forget your roots and to treat everyone with kindness and love.”

 Alicia Moore, “Spirit Tree” also spoke about the day’s events.
 “This has been a long time coming.
 It should be done more often, but I am glad it is happening now.
 Our people have lain silent.
 We drummed to raise up the spirits to let our ancestors know that they are not forgotten.”

 Follow Indian Country Today’s associate editor Vincent Schilling (Akwesasne Mohawk) on Twitter - @VinceSchilling

-Note: This article has been adjusted from it's original version to show that Nathan Phillips was a Vietnam-era veteran and that he was spit on while in uniform as opposed to when he was returning from combat.
+Note: This article has been corrected from its original version to reflect that Nathan Phillips was a Vietnam-era veteran and that he said he was spit on while in uniform as opposed to when he was returning from combat.